James 4:10

 What Does This Mean?

-James tells us to humble ourselves before God, and if we do that, He will lift us up.
-This means recognizing our dependence on Him and trusting in His power.
+This verse from James tells us to humble ourselves before God.
+When we do this, He will lift us up.
+It's about being humble and trusting in God.

 Explained for Children